 Conference Committee [Procedure]

-The Conference Chair, her appointed chairs and committees and the Governor shall constitute the Conference Committee.
+The Conference Chair, their appointed chairs and committees and the Governor shall constitute the Conference Committee.
 The duties of the Conference Committee include the planning of all aspects of the Conference.
 The Conference Chair shall also submit a written report of the Conference to the Governor within 30 days of the end of the Conference.

 Budget